-During Orientation,, each incoming student meets with an assigned member of the Curriculum Advising Committee (CAC) to formulate a Plan of Study..
+Each incoming student meets with an assigned member of the Curriculum Advising Committee (CAC) in the week prior to the start of classes, to formulate a Plan of Study..
 The CAC advises students on their academic plans, approves required courses, and assists in decisions related to the PhD program.
 Any changes to the original Plan of Study must be discussed with and approved by a member of the CAC.

 During rotations, once in a lab, each rotation student will be assigned a graduate student or postdoctoral mentor.
 Mentors are a valuable resource for rotation students, providing guidance and advice regarding lab practices and policies.